oerc0122/MDANSE/Doc/pages/H_conv.rst

-   The density of states calculated from a Fourier transform of the above velocity autocorrelation function calculated from a the same MD simulation of liquid argon but with positions sampled every 120 fs and 1.2 ps shown in blue and orange respectively.
+   The density of states calculated from a Fourier transform of the above velocity autocorrelation function calculated from the same MD simulation of liquid argon but with positions sampled every 120 fs and 1.2 ps shown in blue and orange respectively.

 Here we run DOS calculations with a correlation frames setting of (0, 2000, 1, 1001)